-For examples of previously funded projects, see here: Funded GAPP Projects
+For examples of previously funded projects, see Funded GAPP Projects

 Key Parameters of the Program:

-- Project term: 1-3 years.
-A shorter or longer term will be considered, but only if a strong rationale is provided.
+- Project term: 1 – 3 years.
+Shorter or longer terms will be considered only if strong rationale is provided.

 To be eligible for the GAPP, a project must: